 § 6.
 If the student's enrolment is suspended during the period of the work placement, the that work placement shall be discontinued immediately.
 If the suspension is lifted, the student may ask to resume the work placement.

 CHAPTER V. - Master's thesis

-Supplementary faculty regulations to chapter V
+Supplementary faculty regulation for Chapter V